verrazzano/docs/content/en/docs/guides/oam-to-kubernetes/metrics-trait.md

 ---
 title: "MetricsTrait"
 linkTitle: "MetricsTrait"
-description: "An overview of the Kubernetes resources Verrazzano creates for an OAM MetricsTrait"
+description: "Review the Kubernetes resources Verrazzano creates for an OAM MetricsTrait"
 weight: 5
 draft: false
 ---

-Verrazzano will generate the following Kubernetes resources for a [MetricsTrait]({{< relref "/docs/applications/oam/traits/metrics/metrics.md" >}}):
+Verrazzano generates the following Kubernetes resources for a [MetricsTrait]({{< relref "/docs/applications/oam/traits/metrics/metrics.md" >}}):
-* monitoring.coreos.com/v1/ServiceMonitor - a Prometheus custom resource that defines an application to scrape metrics from.
+* monitoring.coreos.com/v1/ServiceMonitor - A Prometheus custom resource that defines an application from which to scrape metrics.
 A ServiceMonitor resource is created by default unless explicitly disabled in the MetricsTrait.
-* Annotations on resources to be scraped by Prometheus (e.g. pods).
-The annotation names are prefixed with `verrazzano.io/metrics`
+* Annotations on resources to be scraped by Prometheus (for example, pods).
+The annotation names are prefixed with `verrazzano.io/metrics`.

-For example, the MetricsTrait below is defined for the component `hello-helidon-component` of the [Hello World Helidon]({{< relref "/docs/examples/hello-helidon/_index.md" >}}) example.
+For example, the following MetricsTrait is defined for the component, `hello-helidon-component`, of the [Hello World Helidon]({{< relref "/docs/examples/hello-helidon/_index.md" >}}) example.
 ```
 apiVersion: oam.verrazzano.io/v1alpha1
 kind: MetricsTrait